 You need to dry the affected area to combat the moisture.
 You can use dehumidifiers or allow fresh air and sunlight to come in and dry the place.

 You should wear proper clothing and protection when you do these steps.
 Cover your hands with gloves and your skin with clothing.
 Use a mask or respirator if you’re dealing with larger mould removal jobs.
 Take note that mould is not healthy for your lungs.

 For home fabrics, shake out the fabric to remove mould.
 Spread it out and hang it to dry completely.
-Fabrics like towels, curtains, drapes, and clothing can be laundered to remove mould and mildew.
+Fabrics like towels, and clothing can sometimes be laundered to remove mould and mildew.
 Comforters and slipovers can be cleaned by industrial-size washing machines.

 We advise against using any strong chemical in cleaning your fabrics with mould and mildew.
 If you are not sure about removing mould from your fabric, you can entrust the mould remediation to our mould removal team at All Aces Cleaning & Restoration.
 Mould remediation is sometimes a more complicated process.
 Calling a professional mould remediation is always the best option when it comes to removing mould from fabric.